Cornell-Tech-Urban-Tech-Hub/atlas-of-urban-tech/cases/esp-madrid-nuevo-norte/index.md

 **Merlin Properties**.
 Merlin Properties is a leading real estate company in Spain and one of the main developers spearheading the Madrid Nuevo Norte project through its subsidiary Crea Madrid Nuevo Norte, S.A.
 Merlin owns a 14% stake in this subsidiary and is a crucial private sector stakeholder responsible for the planning and execution of the large-scale redevelopment.
 [Merlin Properties](https://www.merlinproperties.com/)

 **BBVA**.
 BBVA (Banco Bilbao Vizcaya Argentaria) is a major Spanish multinational financial services company.
 BBVA communicated with Merlin Properties, one of the key developers, regarding the project's plans.
-As a major bank, BBVA is the major player involved in providing financing or investment for the Madrid Nuevo Norte development.[BBVA](https://www.bbva.com/en/)
+As a major bank, BBVA is the major player involved in providing financing or investment for the Madrid Nuevo Norte development.
+[BBVA](https://www.bbva.com/en/)

 ## Technology Interventions